The five highest fines in May 2024

 Furthermore, the practice of requiring the creation of a customer account for online purchases violates data protection law.
 The creation of a customer account or the storage of personal data resulting from this creation may not be a prerequisite for the conclusion of individual online purchases.

-In a decision dated March 6, 2024, the Finnish supervisory authority imposed a fine of EUR 856,000 on Verkkokauppa.com for failing to set a retention period for customer account data.
+The Finnish Supervisory authority imposed a ban on the use of the company by decision dated March 6, 2024.
+Fine in the amount of 856,000 euros against Verkkokauppa.com because it had not set a retention period for customer account data.
 The company was also ordered to correct its practice of requiring registration for online purchases.
 The decision was published on May 8.

 3. the Greek Ministry of the Interior: 400,000 euros